-The embroidery diagrams are a schematic representation of your cross stitch pattern.
+The embroidery diagrams are a schematic representation of your cross-stitch pattern.
 Each square (pixel) in your diagram represents a stitch in your crochet fabric.
-Coloured squares are stitches that will be embroidered, white squares will not have embroidery on the crochet piece.
-As you can see, the embroidery diagram for the gauge square is comprised of 19 pixels in width and in height, just as your gauge square is 19 dc in width and 19 rows in height.
-The letter in each coloured square represents the colour that the cross stitch is worked in.
-You can find the key to the letters in the colour table listed below.
+Colored squares are stitches that are going to be embroidered, white squares will not have embroidery on the crochet piece.
+As you can see, the embroidery diagram for the gauge square is comprised of 19 pixels in width and height, just as your gauge square is 19 dc in width and 19 rows in height.
+The letter in each colored square represents the color that the cross-stitch is worked in.
+You can find the key to the letters in the color table listed below.

-Embroidery diagrams aren't read like crochet diagrams in the sense that there isn't a set order in which you embroider your stitches.
-In the end what counts is that all stitches are worked.
-In general it's the easiest to start reading a diagram on one side, and work your way towards the other side.
+Embroidery diagrams aren't read like crochet diagrams, in the sense that there is not a set order in which you embroider your stitches.
+In the end, what counts is that all stitches are worked.
+In general, it's the easiest to start reading a diagram on one side, and work your way towards the other side.
 Important is to keep counting the stitches in the diagram and on your work.
 To help you with the counting, thicker lines have been made in the diagram every 5 stitches.

-To practice, have a look at the diagram at the next page.
-As you can see, each row in the pattern only uses one colour.
-You can approach this pattern 2 ways: you can work in vertical rows working from right to left or left to right, meaning that you have to switch colours often.
-Or you work in horizontal rows from top to bottom or bottom to top, finishing a row before you move on to the next colour.
+To practice, have a look at the diagram on the next page.
+As you can see, each row in the pattern only uses one color.
+You can approach this pattern two ways: you can work in vertical rows, working from right to left or left to right, meaning that you have to switch colors often.
+Or, you can work in horizontal rows from top to bottom or bottom to top, finishing a row before you move on to the next color.
 Both methods will yield the same results in the end.
-However, the second method is the easiest to work for this particular pattern.
+However, the second method is easiest to work for this particular pattern.

 Some patterns in the CAL will be straightforward, like this pattern.
-Others will be more intricate and require you to switch colours more often.
-In the end it doesn't matter in which order you cross stitch the stitches, as long as you count carefully.
+Others will be more intricate and require you to switch colors more often.
+In the end, it does not matter in which order you cross-stitch the stitches, as long as you count carefully.

-To practice, embroidery the diagram on the next page on your gauge square.
+To practice, embroider the diagram on the next page on your gauge square.
 Don't feel disheartened if it doesn't look perfect on the first try.
 You will get lots of practice in this CAL!